ERC-7291: Purpose bound money

 • While the same effect can be obtained by only having a whitelist, repeatedly redeploying the whitelist to the blockchain to ban one person is not gas efficient.

-• Using a blacklist to implement purpose-bound money is not practical as you would need to have a list of all addresses to be excluded and update it whenever a new account is created.
+• Using only a blacklist to implement purpose-bound money is not practical as it would require maintaining a list of all addresses to be excluded and updating it whenever a new account is created.

 Why is there a need for destination?

-• This actually forms the core of what we are trying to propose - a PBM can only be unwrapped when it is transferred to pre-approved destinations.
+• This forms the core of our proposal: a PBM can be unwrapped when only it is transferred to pre-approved destinations.

-• PBM can be transferred freely, but the target allowed to unwrap the PBM and take delivery of the underlying sovToken must be limited to differentiate it from plain vanilla stablecoins that are wrapped by smart contracts
+• PBMs can be transferred freely, but only the target is allowed to unwrap the PBM and take delivery of the underlying sovToken must be limited to differentiate it from plain vanilla stablecoins that are wrapped by smart contracts.

-• In general, business logic can be divided into core, plugin and hook logic:
+• In general, business logic can be categorized into core, plugin, and hook logic:

 • Core logic contains essential functionalities and validation checks and should be included in the PBM Wrapper contract.

-• Plugin and hook logic can be contained in standalone smart contract modules and are registered by the PBM Wrapper contract.
-Plugin logic extends the core logic by adding functionality, e.g. custom data collection, additional administrative functions etc.
+• Plugin and hook logic can be implemented as standalone smart contract modules and are registered by the PBM Wrapper contract.
+Plugin logic extends the core logic by adding functionality, e.g., custom data collection, additional administrative functions, etc.

 • Hook logic implements additional validation checks which are only applicable for a subset of PBMs.